hakash2002/elixirproject/README.md

-## A simple Key-Value storage config with two Nodes as default
+## A simple key-value storage config with two nodes as default

- ## To run the server
+## To run the server:

-type the followings in different terminals
+Type the followings in different terminals
 ```
  _build/prod/rel/bar and run bin/bar start

 ```
 ```
  _build/prod/rel/foo and run bin/foo start